jsdom/jsdom/Contributing.md

 ### Running the tests

 First you'll want to `npm install`.
+Then configure your system to run the web platform tests as described in [w3c/web-platform-tests](https://github.com/w3c/web-platform-tests).
 To run all the tests, use `npm test`.

 Using options to `npm test`, you can slice and dice which tests your want to run.
 Usage is as follows: